Senegal’s Mbaye Diagne bags brace as Galatasaray ease past Kayserispor | Goal.com

 Diagne cancelled out Artem Kravets’ effort in the 16th minute with an assist from Tjaronn Chery.

-Kayserispor suffered another setback when Tiago Lopes was sent off by referee Arda Kardesler after he saw his second yellow card in the match.
+Kayserispor suffered another setback when Tiago Lopes was sent off by referee Arda Kardesler after he saw he was given a second yellow card in the match.

-Fatih Terim’s men took the advantage as the Senegal striker completed his brace from the penalty spot to take his tally to eight goals in eight league games while Yuto Nagatomo sealed the victory just before the half-time break.
+Fatih Terim’s men took the advantage and the Senegal striker scored his second from the penalty spot to take his tally to eight goals in as many games, while Yuto Nagatomo sealed the victory just before the half-time break.

 Diagne was on parade for 90 minutes alongside compatriot Badou Ndiaye while Algeria midfielder Sofiane Feghouli was replaced with three minutes left to play.